Rete algorithm: Description

 Retes are directed acyclic graphs that represent higher-level rule sets.
 They are generally represented at run-time using a network of in-memory objects.
 These networks match rule conditions (patterns) to facts (relational data tuples).
 Rete networks act as a type of relational query processor, performing projections, selections and joins conditionally on arbitrary numbers of data tuples.

 Productions (rules) are typically captured and defined by analysts and developers using some high-level rules language.
-They are collected into rule sets which are then translated, often at run time, into an executable Rete.
+They are collected into rule sets that are then translated, often at run time, into an executable Rete.

 When facts are "asserted" to working memory, the engine creates working memory elements (WMEs) for each fact.
-Facts are n-tuples, and may therefore contain an arbitrary number of data items.
-Each WME may hold an entire n-tuple, or, alternatively, each fact may be represented by a set of WMEs where each WME contains a fixed-length tuple.
+Facts are tuples, and may therefore contain an arbitrary number of data items.
+Each WME may hold an entire tuple, or, alternatively, each fact may be represented by a set of WMEs where each WME contains a fixed-length tuple.
 In this case, tuples are typically triplets (3-tuples).

 Each WME enters the Rete network at a single root node.
 The root node passes each WME on to its child nodes, and each WME may then be propagated through the network, possibly being stored in intermediate memories, until it arrives at a terminal node.

 Alpha network

-The "left" (alpha) side of the node graph forms a discrimination network responsible for selecting individual WMEs based on simple conditional tests which match WME attributes against constant values.
+The "left" (alpha) side of the node graph forms a discrimination network responsible for selecting individual WMEs based on simple conditional tests that match WME attributes against constant values.
 Nodes in the discrimination network may also perform tests that compare two or more attributes of the same WME.
 If a WME is successfully matched against the conditions represented by one node, it is passed to the next node.
 In most engines, the immediate child nodes of the root node are used to test the entity identifier or fact type of each WME.
-Hence, all the WMEs which represent the same entity type typically traverse a given branch of nodes in the discrimination network.
+Hence, all the WMEs that represent the same entity type typically traverse a given branch of nodes in the discrimination network.

 Within the discrimination network, each branch of alpha nodes (also called 1-input nodes) terminates at a memory, called an alpha memory.
 These memories store collections of WMEs that match each condition in each node in a given node branch.
 WMEs that fail to match at least one condition in a branch are not materialised within the corresponding alpha memory.
 Alpha node branches may fork in order to minimise condition redundancy.